cespare/playctrl/README.md

 ## How it works

-Playctrl consists of three pieces: the server (`playctrld`), the client (`playctrl`), and a Chrome extension.
+Playctrl consists of two pieces: the `playctrl` tool and a Chrome extension.
+The `playctrl` tool runs itself as a daemon and then sends the daemon commands via a unix domain socket.
-The server listens for UDP commands from the client.
 The Chrome extension listens for server send events from the server.
 The server just relays commands through.

 ## Usage

 Convenient downloads and Ubuntu packages coming soon.

-Once you've installed the client, server, and chrome extension, and the server is running, you'll need to reload Google Play so that the extension takes effect.
+Once you've installed the `playctrl` tool and chrome extension, you'll need to reload Google Play so that the extension takes effect.

 You can run, for example, `playctrl playpause` from the commandline to verify that it works.

+You can explicitly run `playctrl start-daemon` to start the daemon.
+You can run `playctrl stop-daemon` if you want to make the daemon quit.

 You'll want to hook up the shortcuts to global shortcuts in your operating system.
 For example, I use XFCE with Ubuntu, so in the Settings Manager I go to Keyboard -> Application Shortcuts and set `playctrl playpause`